-The Financial Highlights will help you understand the Fund's financial performance for its past five fiscal years, or since inception, if the life of the Fund's share class is shorter.
+The Financial Highlights will help you understand the Fund's financial performance for its past five fiscal years or since inception if the life of the Fund is shorter.
 Some of the information is presented on a per Share basis.
 Total returns represent the rate an investor would have earned (or lost) on an investment in the Fund, assuming reinvestment of any dividends and capital gains.

-This information for the fiscal years ended May 31, 2023, 2022, 2021 and 2020 has been audited by KPMG LLP, an independent registered public accounting firm, whose report, along with the Fund's audited financial statements, is included in the Annual Report.
-The information for the prior fiscal year was audited by another independent registered public accounting firm.
+This information has been audited by KPMG LLP, an independent registered public accounting firm, whose report, along with the Fund's audited financial statements, is included in the Annual Report.